Glycated hemoglobin: Interpretation of results

-However, a trial by ACCORD designed specifically to determine whether reducing HbA1c below 6.0% using increased amounts of medication would reduce the rate of cardiovascular events found higher mortality with this intensive therapy, so much so that the trial was terminated 17 months early.
+However, a trial by ACCORD designed specifically to determine whether reducing HbA1c below 42 mmol/mol (6.0 DCCT %) using increased amounts of medication would reduce the rate of cardiovascular events found higher mortality with this intensive therapy, so much so that the trial was terminated 17 months early.

 Practitioners must consider patients' health, their risk of hypoglycemia, and their specific health risks when setting a target HbA1c level.
 Because patients are responsible for averting or responding to their own hypoglycemic episodes, their input and the doctors' assessments of the patients' self-care skills are also important.

 Persistent elevations in blood sugar (and, therefore, HbA1c) increase the risk of long-term vascular complications of diabetes, such as coronary disease, heart attack, stroke, heart failure, kidney failure, blindness, erectile dysfunction, neuropathy (loss of sensation, especially in the feet), gangrene, and gastroparesis (slowed emptying of the stomach).
-Poor blood glucose control also increases the risk of short-term complications of surgery such as poor wound healing.
+Poor blood glucose control also increases the risk of short-term complications of surgery, such as poor wound healing.

+All-cause mortality is higher above 64 mmol/mol (8.0 DCCT%) HbA1c as well as below 42 mmol/mol (6.0 DCCT %) in diabetic patients, and above 42 mmol/mol (6.0 DCCT %) as well as below 31 mmol/mol (5.0 DCCT %) in non-diabetic persons, indicating the risks of hyperglycemia and hypoglycemia, respectively.
+Similar risk results are seen for cardiovascular disease.

+The 2022 ADA guidelines reaffirmed the recommendation that HbA1c should be maintained below 7.0% for most patients.
+Higher target values are appropriate for children and adolescents, patients with extensive co-morbid illness and those with a history of severe hypoglycemia.
+More stringent targets (<6.0%) are preferred for pregnant patients if this can be achieved without significant hypoglycemia.

+Factors other than glucose that affect A1c

 Lower-than-expected levels of HbA1c can be seen in people with shortened red blood cell lifespans, such as with glucose-6-phosphate dehydrogenase deficiency, sickle-cell disease, or any other condition causing premature red blood cell death.
+For these patients, alternate assessment with fructosamine or glycated albumin is recommended; these methods reflect glycemic control over the preceding 2-3 weeks.
 Blood donation will result in rapid replacement of lost RBCs with newly formed red blood cells.
 Since these new RBCs will have only existed for a short period of time, their presence will lead HbA1c to underestimate the actual average levels.
 There may also be distortions resulting from blood donation during the preceding two months, due to an abnormal synchronization of the age of the RBCs, resulting in an older than normal average blood cell life (resulting in an overestimate of actual average blood glucose levels).
 Conversely, higher-than-expected levels can be seen in people with a longer red blood cell lifespan, such as with iron deficiency.